sridurgeshv/Passport-integration/README.md

 ## Step 2 - Registering your Application

 Head over to the [Immutable Developer Hub](https://hub.immutable.com/) and signup if you haven't already.
-Click on "Register New App" and fill in the details:
+Next, generate the client and make sure to record your ClientID, Callback URLs, and Logout URLs.
+Below is the example details
 - **Name** - My Passport App
-- **Description** - A test app to demo Immutable Passport
 - **Redirect URIs** - http://localhost:3000

 Copy the **Client ID** that is generated, we will need it later.